Hong Kong votes for legislature with only loyalists approved

 Zen Soo, The Associated Press

-HONG KONG (AP) - Hong Kong was voting Sunday in the first election since Beijing amended the laws that reduced the number of directly elected lawmakers and vetted candidates to ensure that only those loyal to China can run.
+HONG KONG (AP) -- Voters in Hong Kong cast their ballots Sunday in the first election since Beijing amended the laws to reduce the number of directly elected lawmakers and vet candidates to ensure that only those loyal to China can run.

-The semi-autonomous territory was rocked by pro-democracy protests in 2014 and 2019, but they were crushed by security forces, followed by the imposition of a sweeping national security law that silenced most of the city's opposition activists and led others to flee abroad.
+The semi-autonomous territory was rocked by pro-democracy protests in 2014 and 2019 that were crushed by the security forces, followed by the imposition of a sweeping national security law that silenced most of the city's opposition activists and led others to flee abroad.

 Some 4.4 million residents are eligible to vote.
 The elections were originally scheduled to take place in September last year, but were postponed with authorities citing public health risks due to the pandemic.
 The decision was opposed by the pro-democracy camp, which accused the government of using the outbreak to delay the vote.